Traffic code: Other countries

-In Switzerland, this legislation is not considered as code it is legislation number 741.01.
+In Switzerland, this legislation is not considered a code as it is law number 741.01.

-In United Kingdom there is no codification.
+In the United Kingdom there is no codification.
 Some laws, such as a Road Traffic Act 1988 and a Traffic Signs Regulations and General Directions, do exist; a manual titled Highway Code is edited by a public entity with guidelines based on and/or compatible with local law.

-In European Union federal level, legislation is more oriented on transport competition and not on sharing the road.
-There is some effort oriented to issues such as driving license and car control.
+In European Union law, legislation is more oriented on transport competition and not on sharing the road.
+There is some effort oriented to issues such as driver's license and car control.